 6. Max Beer

-One beer that I try avoiding is creamy Max.
+One beer YOU SHOULD AVOID is creamy Max.

 I’m not too up on creamy soothing beers, which this beverage proud’s itself on.
 You can find max beer in Chicken shops up and down Korea.